-While there is lot of debate around whether hyperlocal deliveries are sustainable or not, I believe they have brought about a revolutionary change in how we consume food today — several of us, including me, are heavily dependent on it (irrespective of discounts and offers).
+While there is lot of debate around whether hyperlocal delivery model is sustainable or not, I believe they have brought about a revolutionary change in how we consume food today — several of us, including me, are heavily dependent on it (irrespective of discounts and offers).

 Let’s look at some basic unit economics –

 The average ticket size of a meal or grocery order in India is not high enough for restaurant owner to pay INR 45–60 per delivery to 3PL hyperlocal delivery companies.
 Question which arises then is, should the deliveries move in-house or the focus be maintained on business and leave logistics to 3PLs?
 If the scale is large, then moving deliveries in-house would seem like a viable option however it will take away a significant focus from your business as handling logistics is not a trivial job and especially when delivery times are in the range of 30–45 minutes.
 Majority of businesses have been using 3PLs and would continue to use them.

 What can make hyperlocal 3PLs more sustainable?

-One of the things which, I believe, can help hyperlocal 3PLs is real time order clubbing.
+One of the things which, I believe, can help hyperlocal delivery model of 3PL Players is real time order clubbing.
 This can help 3PLs in achieving per delivery profitability (Even if average number of deliveries per person per trip goes from 1 → 1.25, revenue goes up from 50–55 INR per trip to INR 62.5–68.75).
 As the order density and scale of 3PL’s increases, average number of deliveries per person per trip will keep going up which in turn makes 3PLs competitive in pricing, leading to more business.